tristan-3/tristan-3.github.io/pages/now.md

 ---
 title: "Now page"
+date: 04/13/2021 # Don't forget to update this!
 ---

-# Right now, I am…

 Fussing over this website.
-Next step is writing my own CSS for it.
+Next step is writing some content for it.

 (This is a [now page](https://nownownow.com/about))